 All claims in this class shall be paid in cash and in full in such amounts as may be allowed and approved by the Court on the effective date or after such claims are finally allowed, whichever is later, by the Debtor to the extent of available funds, or such claims may be paid in accordance with any agreement or waiver.
-In either event, claims in this class shall be paid in full within the one (1) year period of the initial plan.
 The anticipated total expenses to be paid in this class should not exceed \$10,000 - \$15,000.